Skip to main content

 The brake curve indicates that there isn't enough braking force to safely traverse the downhill segment.

-Why can't I report Cylcle Times ?
+Why can't I report Cycle Times ?

 The simulation's Dispatch engine dynamically assigns trucks after they dump their load, meaning there is no guarantee that a truck will return to the same source loader.
 As a result, reporting cycle time is not meaningful since complete cycles may not always occur.